-The authority to declare a campus state of emergency rests with the president of the University or his designee as follows.
+The authority to declare a campus state of emergency rests with the President of the University or his designee as follows.
 During the period of any major campus emergency, the president of the University will place into effect the appropriate procedures necessary in order to meet the emergency, safeguard persons and property, and maintain educational facilities.
-When necessary, the president will convene the administrative Emergency Response Team (ERT).
+When necessary, the President will convene the Emergency Operations Center Team (EOCT).